 She imagined what it would sound like, look like, smell like, and taste like.
-However, she always ended up talking herself out of it.
-Because if she gutted the whole village then where would she get her fun?
+Still, she always ended up talking herself out of it.
+Because if she gutted the whole village, then where would she get her fun?

 She would be downright bored!

 And that was just not something that she could allow herself to be.
-Good things never happened when Jynx became bored, and since she was completely and totally off her rocker and yet she still knew that what happens when she becomes bored is bad . . . then it really is bad.
+Good things never happened when Jynx became bored.
+And since she was already completely and totally off her rocker, and still she knew that what would happen when she became bored would be bad… Then it really would be bad.

 For her and every foolish thing around.

-It was better in the long run if she let them alone—for the most part.
+It was better in the long run if she left them alone - for the most part.
 Let them gut each other on their own.
 Every now and again came the few suicidal sparks that thought it wise to try their luck against her.
 Her taste for fun was usually satisfied with them and she would be sated.
 For a while at least.

 It was a nice little arrangement that went on here, actually.

-All the no good low lives in this place all got to go along their marry way of killing each other in their recharge and not a soul said a thing.
+All the no-good lowlifes in this place got to go along their merry way of killing each other in their recharge and not a soul said a thing.

-Even that fool was smart enough to know, the village he'd only heard hearsay about—because none of those that lived here tended to ever let his little spies leave alive to go tell him what is that happens in this place—was not something he could tame.
+Even that fool was smart enough to know, the village he'd only heard hearsay about - because none of those that lived here tended to ever let his little spies leave alive to go tell him what it was that happened in this place - was not something he could tame.

 The only way he'd ever stand a chance of reining this corner of pit in was if he blew it off the face of the planet.